-If the underwriters exercise their option to purchase 1,387,500 additional shares of common stock in this offering in full at the assumed initial public offering price of \$19.00 per share, which is the midpoint of the estimated offering price range set forth on the cover of this prospectus and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the proforma as adjusted net tangible book value per share after this offering would be \$4.47 per share, and the dilution in proforma as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$14.53 per share.
+If the underwriters exercise their option to purchase 1,050,000 additional shares of common stock in this offering in full at the assumed public offering price of \$24.59 per share, which is the last reported sale price of our common stock on the NASDAQ Global Select Market on January 28, 2020, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the as adjusted net tangible book value per share after this offering would be \$5.24 per share, and the dilution in as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$19.35 per share.

-The following table summarizes, on a pro forma as adjusted basis, as of September 30, 2018, the number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid, or to be paid and the weighted-average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at an assumed initial public offering price of \$19.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on an as adjusted basis, as of September 30, 2019, the number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid, or to be paid and the weighted-average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at the assumed public offering price of \$24.59 per share, which is the last reported sale price of our common stock on the NASDAQ Global Select Market on January 28, 2020, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Purc hased Total Conside ration Weighted- Average Price Per Number Percent Amount Percent Share Existing stockholders before this offering 59,115,004 86.5% \$210,703,533 54.5% \$ 3.56 Investors participating in this offering 9,250,000 13.5 175,750,000 45.5 \$ 19.00 Total 68,365,044 100% \$386,453,533 100%
+Shares Purc Shares Purchased Total Consideration Weighted- Average Price Per Number Percent Amount Percent Share Existing stockholders before this offering 68,922,249 90.8% \$379,531,689 68.8% \$ 5.51 Investors participating in this offering 7,000,000 9.2 172,130,000 31.2 \$ 24.59 Total 75,922,249 100% \$551,661,689 100%

-The table above assumes no exercise of the underwriters' option to purchase 1,387,500 additional shares in this offering.
-If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to 84.7% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors participating in the offering would be increased to 15.3% of the total number of shares outstanding after this offering.
+The dilution information discussed above is illustrative only and will change based on the actual offering price, the number of shares we sell and other terms of this offering that will be determined at pricing.
+The table above assumes no exercise of the underwriters' option to purchase 1,050,000 additional shares in this offering.
+If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to 89.5% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors participating in the offering would be increased to 10.5% of the total number of shares outstanding after this offering.